Okay, nonprofits. It’s time to move to Salesforce Lightning.

 To wrap this up….

 If you want to take advantage of a CRM that is constantly improving & getting support, AND do it on your own timeline, start putting the pieces in motion.
 Get your org ready to make the transition from Classic to Lightning, sooner rather than later!
+Here’s more info on what’s going to happen with Lightning and Classic in 2019, by Salesforce Ben.

 What are you nervous about moving over to Lightning?
 Are you, or your org, in the process of planning for that switch?
 Share in the comments!